apache/bval/README.txt

 About
 =====
-This is an implementation of JSR 303 (Bean Validation), a specification of the Java API for Javabean validation in Java EE and Java SE.
+This is an implementation of the Java Bean Validation (JSRs 303, 349) specification for Java EE and Java SE.
 The technical objective is to provide a class level constraint declaration and validation facility for the Java application developer, as well as a constraint metadata repository and query API.